 Judgment is another kind of sickness.

 Judgment is the behavior of a selfish child.
 When I became a man, I put away childish things.
-I beg anyone who witnessed the strength of a priest turn to weakness to forgive him.
+I beg anyone who witnessed the strength of a priest turn to weakness: forgive him.
 Forgive your father.
 Have pity on him and see the tragedy for what it is, a sickness that bested someone you love.

 And to my friend, I have a message: The demon bested you, but Christ bested him and all of his stupid little friends.
 Do not despair, because God loves you and he always will.
 Be encouraged by the work God has for you.
 Even though you don't get to know what it is tomorrow, he has a plan for your redemption.
 You delivered a lot of good to a lot of people including me and that wasn't lost, and it's not forgotten, and it's not impossible to do it again.
 He will deliver you.
 Seek humility and forgive yourself.
 I see you for much more than your weakness.
 I love you and I forgive you.

 As this sickness became known to everyone, the weakness of my father–the man who could lift up an entire house–became obvious and a spectacle of our family.
 At least to a young boy quickly turning into a man, it was a lot to accept.
 And I was mad as hell at him.
 I needed my strong immortal father and he was the source of my sadness.
 At least, his weakness.
 I was disillusioned by the scam of his strength.
 He couldn’t lift up a house anymore, but he could certainly bring one down.
-The great and revered man fell and became in my eyes he was known as a lethargic, weak and sickly creature waiting to die.
+The great and revered man fell and in my eyes he was a lethargic, weak, and sickly creature waiting to die.

 This weakness is due to an invisible disease that no one knew about.
 And I don’t know if its manifestations were known to anyone else.
 But his little demon was taking its time.
 It was working on him day-in and day-out.
 Who knows how it got its claws in this man.

-But it was there for a while, working on him, making moves when it could, and seizing any opportunity to wiggle its way into his mind, delivering a small and invisible payload of disease to his mind, then his body, then his soul.
+But it was there for a while, working on him, making moves when it could, and seizing any opportunity to wiggle its way into his health, delivering a small and invisible payload of disease to his mind, then his body, then his soul.
 You name it, this little demon takes everything with it; first slowly, then suddenly.

 Comments